 Reference Manual.
 A manual entitled Thesis - Dissertation Formatting Guidelines is available.
 All manuscripts must conform to the published policies.
 The final copy of the dissertation must be submitted electronically to the ETD website.
 Dissertations/theses must be accompanied by an abstract of no more than 350 words.

 GSBS does not require a bound copy, although additional copies may be required by the advisory committee.
-The GSBS Office recommends utilizing www.thesisondemand.com to purchase bound copies.
-If bound copies are ordered, a copy of the receipt should be forwarded to pamela.johnson@ttuhsc.edu.
+The GSBS Office recommends utilizing www.thesisondemand.com to purchase bound copies, however any bindery is acceptable.